-(a) Seller Agency/Landlord Agency: Seller agency occurs when the real estate broker is representing the seller in selling his or her property.
-This type of brokerage relationship is created by the seller and the broker entering into a written contract known as a listing agreement.
-The listing agreement gives the broker, commonly referred to as the listing broker, the right to market the property for sale at a specific price and for a defined period of time.
+- (a) Seller Agency/Landlord Agency: Seller agency occurs when the real estate broker is representing the seller in selling his or her property.
+This type of brokerage relationship is created by the seller and the broker entering into a written contract known as a seller brokerage engagement agreement - also sometimes known as a listing agreement.
+The seller brokerage engagement agreement gives the broker, commonly referred to as the seller's broker the right to market the property for sale at a specific price and for a defined period of time.
 If the broker is successful in finding a buyer ready, willing, and able to purchase the property, the broker would normally be paid a fee or commission upon the closing of the transaction.
 This fee or commission is often shared with other real estate brokers, under what are known as cooperative brokerage agreements, if they or their agents find the buyer.
 Seller agency is also sometimes called listing agency.
-Landlord agency is different from seller agency in that the listing broker is assisting the property owner in leasing rather than selling property.

-(b) Buyer Agency/Tenant Agency: Buyer agency occurs when the real estate broker represents the buyer in locating and assisting the buyer in negotiating for the purchase of property suitable to the buyer.
-A buyer agency is created when the buyer enters into an agreement commonly known as a buyer brokerage agreement.
+Landlord agency is different from seller agency in that the Manager or listing broker is assisting the property owner in leasing and/or managing rather than selling property. - (b) Buyer Agency/Tenant Agency: Buyer agency occurs when the real estate broker represents the buyer in locating and assisting the buyer in negotiating for the purchase of property suitable to the buyer.
+A buyer agency is created when the buyer enters into an agreement commonly known as a buyer brokerage engagement agreement.
 A real estate broker can be compensated by one party yet represent another party.
-Therefore, in some buyer brokerage agreements, the fee or commission received by the buyer's broker is actually a portion of the fee or commission paid by the seller to the listing broker.
-In these situations, the seller also agrees that the listing broker will share the commission or fee with any buyer's broker who finds a buyer ready, willing and able to purchase the property.
-With some buyer brokerage agreements, the buyer pays a fee or commission directly to his or her broker.
+Therefore, in some buyer brokerage engagement agreements, the fee or commission received by the buyer's broker is actually a portion of the fee or commission paid by the seller to the seller's broker.
+In these situations, the seller also agrees that the seller's broker will share the commission or fee with any buyer's broker who finds a buyer ready, willing and able to purchase the property.
+With some buyer brokerage engagement agreements, the buyer pays a fee or commission directly to his or her broker.
 Buyer agency is sometimes referred to as buyer brokerage.
 Tenant agency is different from buyer agency in that the broker is representing a consumer who is seeking to lease rather than purchase property.